Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 - Annual application for the Assessment Freeze is needed.

-Municipal Property Tax Refund for the Elderly and People with Disabilities – City of Sioux Falls
+Please see the Municipal Property Tax Refund for the Elderly and People with Disabilities – City of Sioux Falls.

 (605) 367-4211